Choosing Session Intensity

 - You should aim for the highest intensity within that range that still feels comfortable.

-- Ultimately, the right intensity for you today is dictated entirely by your personal comfort.
+- Ultimately, the right intensity for you today entirely depends on your personal comfort.

-But if you’re the kind of person who wants to understand the mechanics and become an expert on your own neuro-routine, here is the science behind how the current actually works.
+But if you’re the kind of person who wants to understand the mechanics and become an expert on your own routine, read along for a more detailed breakdown.

-Every person’s body is fundamentally different.
-The thickness of your skull, the natural conductivity of your skin, and your personal sensory thresholds all dictate how you will perceive the current.
+Everybody is a little different.
+The thickness of your skull, the natural conductivity of your skin, and your personal sensory thresholds all dictate the sensation.
 An intensity that is barely perceivable to one person might feel slightly prickly to another.

-While comfort is your baseline, if you are debating between two comfortable settings, leaning towards the higher intensity is generally better.
+While comfort is your baseline, if you're choosing between two settings that both feel fine, the higher intensity is generally better.

 When you increase the intensity, this electrical field becomes larger and more robust.
-This is highly beneficial for a very practical reason: it smooths out human error.
-We are not perfectly symmetrical, and you likely won't place the headset on your head in the exact same millimeter-perfect position every single day.
-A higher intensity creates a wider, stronger electrical field.
-This broader field ensures that even if your headset placement is slightly inconsistent from yesterday, the target networks in your Prefrontal Cortex are still fully encompassed and stimulated.
-The stronger field essentially cancels out minor physical inconsistencies in how you wear the headset.
+This is beneficial for one reason: it smooths out human error.
+We are not perfectly symmetrical, and you likely won't place the headset in the exact same millimeter-perfect position every single day.
+A stronger field is more generous about that.
+Even if today's placement is slightly off from yesterday's, the wider field still reaches the networks in your Prefrontal Cortex you're aiming for.

 Finding Your Sweet Spot

-As you settle into your routine, we want to share how we went about approaching our intensity settings:
+As you settle in, here’s how we went about approaching our intensity settings:

-- Start gently: If you are new to tDCS, start at a lower intensity (1.2mA) to let your skin and sensory nerves adapt to the feeling.
+- Start gently.
+If tDCS is new to you, begin on a lower intensity (1.2mA) and give your skin and nerves a few minutes to get used to the feeling.

-- Scale up as you adapt: Over your first few sessions, you will likely notice that the tingling sensation fades into the background faster.
+- Nudge it up as you go.
+Over your first few sessions, you will likely notice that the tingling sensation fades into the background faster.
 As you get used to it, try bumping the intensity up.